Google Single Sign-On (SSO) Setup Steps

 - Step 1: In your browser, go to https://console.developers.google.com - Please note the Google interface options change depending on where you are so you will need to be familiar with the Google APIs interface.
 MyHub has no control over the Google APIs interface which also changes occasionally.

-- Step 2: Near the top, click the three dots or the project selector drop-down to the right of the Google APIs logo and click NEW PROJECT in the top right of the popup
+- Step 2: Near the top, click the project selector drop-down to the right of the Google APIs logo.
+Then click NEW PROJECT in the top right of the popup

 - Step 3: Enter your Project name, and then click the CREATE button

-- Step 4: Go back to the Dashboard and select the Project using the project selector drop-down that you have just created if it hasn't done this automatically.
+- Step 4: Go back to the Dashboard and select the Project using the project selector drop-down that you have just created, just like step 2, if it hasn't done this automatically.
 When the popup opens, you just click the project name that you've just created.

 Configure The OAuth Consent Screen

-- Step 2: At the top of the screen, click OAuth consent screen
+- Step 1: In the menu on the left of the screen, click OAuth consent screen

-- Step 3: Select the Internal Application type option and then input MyHub into the Application name field
+- Step 3: Enter "MyHub" into the Application name field

 - Step 4: Select the appropriate admin Support email address from the drop-down.

-- Step 5: Now you need to scroll down to the bottom of the page and enter the following values:
+- Step 5: Now you need to scroll down to the bottom of the page to just under where the "Add Scope" button is and enter the following values:

 - Authorized domains: Please add myhubintranet.com and if you have a custom domain for your MyHub site also add your custom domain.